ekingit/DeepForecast/README.md

 **[2.
 Global Model](https://github.com/ekingit/DeepForecast/blob/main/weather_application/2_0_Periodic_RNN.ipynb)**

 - This model uses a sine wave as input to train an RNN for predicting future values in a weather dataset.
-By capturing the periodic behavior of the sine wave, the model learns general seasonal patterns that aid in forecasting the weather data.
+By capturing the periodic behavior of the data, the model learns general seasonal patterns that aid in forecasting the weather data.

 `input = Sine wave with the period 365, len(input) = len(data)`